Menu Close

 When the Rörstrand porcelain factory moved to Gothenburg, the castle and the neighbouring factory site were bought by the Filadelfia congregation in Stockholm.
 In 1930, the congregation built its church on the factory site and connected the castle to the church.
 The café and conference activities in the castle have been run by Rörstrands Slott AB, but soon the activities in the castle will be replaced by courses.

-Rörstrand's porcelain factory was merged with Lidköping's porcelain factory and is now part of the Fiskars group, but still sells porcelain under the name Rörstrand.
-Among other things, there is a shop on Kungsgatan in Stockholm and you can also visit the the museum in Lidköping.
+Rörstrand's porcelain factory was merged with Lidköping's porcelain factory and is now part of the Fiskars Group, but still sells porcelain under the name Rörstrand.
+There is a shop on Kungsgatan in Stockholm and you can also visit the museum in Lidköping.

 Porslin